Elijer/jungle/Docs/Lowliftgame.md

 - That although I have this mosaic Line of Sight, the other players who join still show up outside of it
 - it seems that player updates are still going to those who don't need them
 - and I want to change this

+## On mobile, instruct people to flip phone on side
+- I want to make it so that the game is played in landscape mode

+## Create a home screen
+- Explain to players what they are expereincing and add some artwork
+- Also this screen will be helpful to boot people to when they die

+## Improve ergonomics
+- Mom had a lot of trouble controlling the player, maybe make the buttons larger on mobile, or even use the accelerometer to move the player?